jiajunhe98/Hackathon-2021/README.md

 ![image](https://github.com/hejj16/Hackathon-2021/blob/main/Plot/Model_Arch.png)

 We also used Transformer to predict contact map, and combined it in using attention mechanisms.
+But we found that there is no very significant improvement, so just to keep the model simple, we do not use the contact map for our final results.